-To make this snowflake, I used cotton thread size 10 and crochet hook size 2 mm and it came out 8 cm (3,15 inches) in diameter.
+To make this snowflake, I used cotton thread size 10 and a 2 mm crochet hook and its final size is 8 cm (3,15 inches) in diameter.
 You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or smaller motif.
 You will also need a needle to weave in loose ends and a pair of scissors.

 To stiffen the snowflakes you will also need white pva glue, stainless steel pins (or toothpicks), plastic wrap and some kind of foam/blocking board.

 - Round 1: Ch 4 (counts as dc plus ch 1), (dc, ch 1) 11 times, pull the thread end to tighten the ring and join with a sl st in 3rd ch of ch4.

 - Round 2: Sc in first ch-1 sp, (ch 6, sc in next ch-1 sp, ch 4, sc in next ch-1 sp) 5 times, ch 6, sc in next ch-1 sp, ch 2, dc in first sc (to form last ch-4 loop).

 - Round 3: * Sc in ch-4 sp, ch 2, in next ch-6 sp work (2 dc, ch 4, sl st in 4th ch from hook, tr, ch 7, sl st in 7th ch from hook, tr, ch 4, sl st in 4th ch from hook, 2 dc), ch 2; repeat from * around, join with a sl st in first sc.

 Print out this blocking template.
 It will help you make your snowflakes symmetrical.
 Tape it on your blocking board and then cover it with plastic wrap.

 Prepare a mix of equal amounts of white craft glue and water, or use your preferred stiffening solution.